geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-23/meeting-transcript.md

 That justifies some kernels that are really slower.
 And so I think that's not going to be upstreamed.
 And also, I added
-I mean, a PR that enables group...
+I mean, a PR that enables group..
 Wait, so why?

 ##### **Geohot or Chenyu** [[00:51:59](https://www.youtube.com/watch?v=nNXwJ320Dww&t=3119)]
 Your examples seem fine, right?